tisage/CISC540/README.md

 # CISC540
-This repository is a collection of resources for a computational data analysis class, including data and figures used in labs and homeworks.
+This repository is a collection of resources for both CISC295 Introduction to Data Science and CSIC540 Computational Data Analysis course, including data and figures used in labs and homeworks.

 ## Outline
 - Data